iOS devices: Keeping device within acceptable operating temperatures

 - In navigation:

-- The device will present an alert and turn off the display:
+- The device will present this alert and turn off the display: "Temperature: iPhone needs to cool down."

 - Navigation will continue to provide audible turn-by-turn directions.
 When approaching a turn, the display will illuminate to guide you through the turn.